atinuke03/Cancer-Data-Analysis/README.md

 - The highest number (767) of patients who reported Prostate cancer are in stage II
 - The highest number (767) of patients who reported Colon cancer are in stage II
 - 25.4% of patients had surgery as treatment type.
-- 5793 patients had complete remission, 5942 had no response and 5951 had partial remission across genetic marker.
+- 5793 patients had complete remission, 5942 had no response and 5951 had partial remission across genetic markers.

 ### Recommendation
 it is recommended that: